cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 The following hash_to_curve_elligator2(alpha) algorithm implements the Elligator2 method from Section {{elligator2}}, yet it uses projective coordinates for all arithmetic.
-This has the benefit of replacing division operations with multipliation operations.
+This has the benefit of replacing division operations with multiplication operations.

 The following procedure implements this algorithm in constant time.